 Combine nature and play dough to create an expressive self-portrait!
 This sensory activity for preschoolers has children exploring the features of their face while building fine motor and creative thinking skills.

-STEAM is the combination of Science, Technology, Engineering, Art, and Math.
-STEAM activities for preschoolers are important as they help develop problem-solving skills and promotes critical thinking.
+STEAM is a combination of Science, Technology, Engineering, Art, and Math.
+STEAM activities for preschoolers are important as they help develop problem-solving skills and promote critical thinking.